nmorse/stackable.info/README.md

 of the content is hidden from the editor, and the markup often takes a circuitous route to achieve the visual arrangement of text.

-The Tact that Stackable.info takes is to be upfront with the editor and enable them to easily create "in-bounds" content.
-Separation of content style, from its' structure is built into Stackable.info...
+The Tact that Stackable.info takes is to be upfront with the editor by showing them their content's structure, and enable them to easily create "in-bounds" content.
+A separation of "style," from "structure" is built into Stackable.info's content editing environment.